 An opening is then made to access the infection and the diseased pulp is removed.
 Special cement is then applied to fill the hole so that the root is protected once again.

 After the root canal, most people do not experience any more pain, but the tooth is still healing and some people do experience minimal discomfort for a day to a week.

 At Artistic Smiles, we anticipate that some of our existing or new patients will require a root canal sooner or later: That is why our very own Miami dentist, Dr. Yon Elejabarrieta, has completed specialized training to become a highly skilled endodontist.
 For complex root canals and re-treatments, we are fortunate to have an endodontic specialist, Dr. Ivan Moldauer, come to our office.

 We use only the latest tools and technology for our endodontic procedures, including a microscope for optimal results.
 As a trained and experienced endodontist, Dr. Yon Elejabarrieta is able to take emergency cases and treat your tooth in a quick and efficient manner.
 Restoring your dental health and well-being as soon as possible is one of the top priorities of our dental clinic!

-For more information on root canals or other endodontic treatments, please do not hesitate to contact us at Artistic Smiles today.
+For more information on root canals or other endodontic treatments from an expert dentist in Miami, please do not hesitate to contact us at Artistic Smiles today.